 What Can Affect the Cost of a Criminal Defense Attorney?

 Many factors figure into determining how much lawyers cost for criminal defense.
 The complexity of a case, the seriousness of the charges, and the likelihood of a trial are some of the factors that determine criminal defense attorney fees.

 How much criminal defense attorneys cost depends on how many court appearances the case requires.
 Also, litigating motions to dismiss and suppress will affect how much a criminal defense attorney costs.
 Going to trial will also impact the cost.

 How Much Does a Criminal Lawyer Cost for a Misdemeanor or Felony in Nebraska?

 The average criminal defense attorney fees for a misdemeanor or a felony are difficult to ascertain without understanding the case.
 Although misdemeanor offenses are less severe and carry a maximum sentence of one year, a misdemeanor conviction will have lasting effects on your life.

 DUI, for example, is a misdemeanor that carries a potential 60-day jail sentence.
 However, the consequences of a DUI conviction are far-reaching and potentially devastating, even though the maximum jail time is two months.

-How Can a Criminal Defense Lawyer Help Me?
+How Can a Criminal Defense Attorney Help Me?

 Speak with a Nebraska criminal defense lawyer Tom Petersen before you try to represent yourself or ask for a public defender.
 Talking with Tom might make the greatest difference for you in the long run.

 With a history of litigating over 6,000 criminal cases, Tom has the experience, aggressiveness, and dedication to helping protect your rights.
-Call Tom Petersen and Petersen Criminal Law today at 402-509-8070 for a free consultation.
+Contact Tom online or call 402-509-8070 today for a free consultation.